Free baby formula samples are still the norm at many hospitals.

 "The companies have an incentive to give as much away early on, because it kind of gets hospitals and mothers hooked on that," said Chessa Lutter, regional advisor on food and nutrition for the Pan American Health Organization, part of the World Health Organization.

-In 2007, Merewood and her colleagues surveyed hospitals in every state and found that more than 90% of them gave company-sponsored formula to mothers.
+In 2007, Merewood and her colleagues surveyed hospitals in every state and found that more than 90% of them gave company-sponsored formula

 To see if anything had changed, last year the researchers went back to all hospitals in the 10 states that were most likely to give out free formula and the 10 that were least likely to do so.